thenativeweb/wolkenkit/README.md

 ###### Qerying a view

-To query a view, send a query to the GraphQL endpoint of the runtime.
+To query a view, send a query to the GraphQL endpoint of the runtime:

 ```
 query {